mlf-core/mlf-core/docs/github_support.rst

 `the Github status page <https://www.githubstatus.com/>`_.

 3. A repository with the same name already exists in your account/your organisation.

+4. The token does not have all repository and workflow permissions.

 Creation fails, ok: But how can I then access the full features of mlf-core?
 Try to fix the issue (or wait some time on case, for example, when Github is down) and then process to create a Github repository manually.